Jimenez homers to back Crochet as White Sox beat Cardinals 5-1

 Crotchet, who missed the entire 2022 season after undergoing Tommy John surgery, has 53 strikeouts on the season and is the first Chicago pitcher to pass the 50-strikeout mark over his first eight starts.

-Bryan Ramos recorded his first RBI with a sacrifice fly in the second in his first major league at-bat.
-He added a single in the big seventh inning.

-DeJong, Robbie Grossman and Gavin Sheets had two hits each for the White Sox.
+Robbie Grossman and Gavin Sheets had two hits each for the White Sox,

 St. Louis fell to 5-14 in day games this season.